 This intimate knowledge is the difference between a professional photographer and someone who might aspire to be.
 In the current and highly competitive climate of professional photography, an understanding of light and how to use it to your best advantage is one of the most relevant qualities to possess.
 Knowing how to control and manipulate this light in order to evoke an emotional response from the viewer is paramount, practically when photographing the human form.
 In no other genre of photography is the understanding of light and it’s emotional potential more relevant.

-When photographing models, it’s easy to get a beautiful image merely by documenting the fact that the model is beautiful.
+When photographing fashion and swimwear models, it’s easy to get a beautiful image merely by documenting the fact that the model is beautiful.
 The quality of point-n-shoot cameras today easily allows the average photographer an opportunity to take these shots.
 But to create exceptional imagery that exudes not only the divine beauty of the model coupled with technical excellence and a unique signature look, requires a deeper understanding of light.
 Along with that understanding comes an increased ability not only to problem solve but more importantly to control the resultant visual emotional outcome.

-Understanding light is one of the most important elements that separate photographers into different categories.
+It’s one of the most important elements that separate photographers into different categories.
 You either know light or you don’t, and I have made knowing light as the basis to my photography.
 It is the make-up of light that ultimately illuminates the subject and thus that light, and how I interpret it, will determine the viewer’s emotional response to my photograph.